-Food – food in the park can be expensive.
+Food in the park can be expensive.
 If you want to purchase lunch or dinner in the park you need to plan on $10 per person if you get water.
-If you get drinks they cost around $3.49 for a large.
+If you get drinks, they cost around $3.49 for a large.

 You can save a little by purchasing kids meals.
 They come with a good amount of food and are well rounded meals.
 We purchased a meal at the Plaza Inn on Main Street by the Tomorrowland entrance that included a drumstick, mashed potatoes with gravy, green beans, a package of apple slices, and a drink for $6.99.

 In my opinion, there are two things that I feel are a must have when you are at Disneyland – a hand dipped corn dog and a Dole pineapple whip.
-The corn dogs can be found at a small cart called The Red Wagon outside the Plaza Inn and at the Stage Door Cafe in Adventureland.
+The corn dogs can be found at a small cart that is The Red Wagon.
+It is outside the Plaza Inn and at the Stage Door Cafe in Adventureland.
 There may be other places but those are the places I know you can get them.
 At the cart it includes chips for $6.19 and at the Stage Door Cafe you get fries $7.19.
 These corn dogs are unlike any other, not even close to Hot Dog on a Stick.
 The Stage Door Cafe also offered fish and fries, which my son got.
-It was pretty good too and was plenty for 2 people to share unless you are famished.
+It was pretty good too and was plenty for 2 people to share unless you are starving.

 The Dole pineapple whip can be found at the Tiki Juice Bar right outside the Tiki room in Adventureland.
 The line for these can be long especially at the hot time of day.
 They are well worth the wait if you can’t get them when it is less busy.
 You can get the whip for just under $4 but the float is even better.
 They put the whip in some fresh pineapple juice.
 This is serious pineapple heaven in a cup!